Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 Hop on the train at Dinas ([Rhondda](https://www.rctcbc.gov.uk/EN/Tourism/Home.aspx)) and head down to Cardiff where you change trains for London.

 Got to St Pancras early?
-Great, you can check your bags into a locker and pick one of these things to do around St Pancras
+Great, you can check your bags [into a locker](https://www.left-baggage.co.uk/en) and pick one of these things to do around St Pancras:

+* [British Library](https://www.bl.uk/).
+There’s always something to have a browse through at this cathedral of knowledge and it’s a nice place to sit and have cuppa.
+* [Crick Institute](https://www.crick.ac.uk/whats-on/exhibitions).
+While we are in St Pancras working out whether we should get a latte or a moccacino to take on Eurostar, some of the world’s leading scientists are working at the cutting edge of biomedical research.
+Curious to find out more?
+Pop over the road to the Crick Institute exhibition.
+* [Camley Street Natural Park](www.wildlondon.org.uk).
+This slice of well-managed wilderness is a gem and it shows how easy it is to reimagine our cities with room for all.
+* [London Canal Museum](www.canalmuseum.org.uk).
+If you're curious about the canal running through this bit of London, what better place to find out than the Canal Museum?
+* [St Pancras New Church](www.stpancraschurch.org).
+As the parish grew in the early 19th Century, a new church was commissioned in a neo-classical style.
+It’s well worth a compare and contrast with the [old church](www.posp.co.uk), especially if you're into architecture.

 #### London to Paris by Eurostar